sdpunit/Study-buddy-app/items/report.md

 ## Application Description

 *StudyBuddy is a productivity and educational app that allows its users to keep track of the time that they have spent studying for each subject that they are enrolled in.
-This app allows the user to add friends and compare study times with your friends.
-There is a leaderboard in the app which ranks you against each of your friends based to the total time studied.
-This app includes a login interface, the ability to search for and enroll in courses, a timer functionality, and a graphics summary tab.*
+There is a leaderboard in the app which displays the top 5 Users in the app, letting the User see how the are preforming comparatively and motivate them to study.
+This app includes a login interface, the ability to search for and enroll in courses, a timer functionality, and a graphics summary / leaderboard page.*

 **Application Use Cases and or Examples**